 The Advisory Board is a committee of independent advisers invited by the Co-Founders to meet together to advise and support good governance practices for Civic Ledger.
 The Advisory Boards meets up to four times per year or when appropriate.

-Civic Ledger has been acknowledged by its peers and industry for its outstanding contribution to advancing frontier technology in Australia.
+Civic Ledger has been acknowledged by its peers and industry for its outstanding contribution to advancing emerging technologies in Australia.

 In July 2018, we were a Finalist under three categories at the Australian FinTech "Finnies" Industry Awards - Blockchain Company of the Year, Female FinTech Leader of the Year and Emerging FinTech Company of the Year.
 We were very surprised and honoured to be announced as Australia's Emerging FinTech Company of the Year 2018.